-The grounds for such an appeal shall be (a) that the Board's decision was arbitrary, capricious, or not supported by substantial evidence in the record on which the Board took action; or (b) that the procedures used to reach the decision were contrary to the Commission's By-laws, Handbook of Accreditation, or other established policies and practices, and that procedural error prejudiced the Board's consideration.
-The appeal will be limited to only such evidence as was provided to the Board at the time it made its decision.
+The grounds for such an appeal shall be:

+- (a) that tThe Board's decision was arbitrary, capricious, or not supported by substantial evidence in the record on which the Board took action. - (b) or (b) that tThe procedures used to reach the decision were contrary to the Commission's By-laws, Handbook of Accreditation, or other established policies and practices procedures, and that the procedural error prejudiced unreasonably impaired the Board's consideration. - (c) The institution has new financial information for consideration.
+New financial information will only form the basis for an appeal if, as determined in the discretion of the Appeal Panel: (i) the adverse action was based solely on financial grounds; (ii) the financial information was not available at the time the adverse action was made; and (iii) the financial information is significant and bears materially on the financial deficiencies that formed the basis for the adverse action.

+Other than as detailed above in (c), The aAppeal Panel will be limited to only consider such evidence as was provided to the Board at the time it made its decision.